Virginia’s Reproductive Freedom Amendment

 • Higher maternal mortality rates, particularly for Black pregnant people (3.3x higher risk)

-People of color experience profound reproductive health disparities due to structural racism, facing barriers from inadequate insurance coverage to provider bias, resulting in dramatically worse outcomes including maternal mortality rates.
+• People of color experience reproductive health disparities due to structural racism, facing barriers from inadequate insurance coverage to provider bias, resulting in poor outcomes including maternal mortality rates.
+Structural racism operates through housing discrimination, educational inequities, and healthcare system barriers that compound reproductive health risks.

 Key forms of oppression: